konlanz/dweather/README.md

 # Dweather

  # A weather app for the that get's your weather based on your location using your ip address.

+  # ## Installation
+  npm install in the process directory
+  # ## Usage
+  get an api key from open weather add it to the environment.prod.ts file

+  # ## API
+  open weather api

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.

 ## Development server